-How the anti-fascist magazine SEARCHLIGHT viewed
+How the anti-fascist magazine SEARCHLIGHT

-East London in September.
+in East London in September.
 I was convicted of "aiding and abetting, counselling and procuring the publication of material

 likely to incite racial hatred" and sentenced to 12 months imprisonment.